 Whether you are involved in the disciplinary process as a charged student, a complainant, a witness, or an advisor, the goal of the office is to treat each person with respect and objectivity.
 The conduct process responds to incidents involving inappropriate behavior within our community.
 This process provides educational opportunities that encourage students to evaluate their actions, consider their decision making and acquire skills to improve their choices in the future.
 When an alleged violation is reported, hearing officers within Residential & Community Living begin the investigation to determine what most likely occurred.
 In addition, reports may be forwarded to the Dean of Students office resulting in University action.
 Conduct procedures are implemented according to guidelines established by the Regents of the University of California and adhere to due process.

 Behaviors that appear to be violations of policy are documented in an Incident Report and submitted by residential staff or students.
 Incident Reports are then reviewed and are referred for adjudication.
 The nature of the violation, as well as any prior violations of policy will determine the type of hearing utilized to adjudicate the incident.
 In general, building staff conduct an administrative hearing to adjudicate cases that involve first-time violations of policies.
-Otherwise, incidents will be adjudicated by the Office of Judicial Affairs.
+Otherwise, incidents will be adjudicated by the Housing, Dining & Auxiliary Enterprises' Student Conduct staff.

 Types of Hearings

-Staff members from Residential & Community Living and the Office of Judicial Affairs hold administrative hearings.
+Staff members from Residential & Community Living and Housing, Dining & Auxiliary Enterprises' Student Conduct team hold administrative hearings.
 Administrative hearings are one-on-one meetings with a staff member and the charged student.
 These meetings are designed to be educational and provide the student the opportunity to review the information which formed the basis of the charges.
 The Hearing Officer opens a dialogue with the student by asking questions related to the incident and their account of community standards and University policy.
 Hearing Officers consider all the information presented and make a determination based on what most likely occurred (preponderance of evidence).
 If a resident is found responsible, sanctions are issued to complete as part of the resolution.
 If the student does not appear for the meeting, a decision is made based upon the information available in the incident report and the resident is responsible for any outcomes that follow from the meeting.